Enuzo/cachettl/README.md

     #=> 36000
   ```
   ## Test-Run Utility
+  To test-run and observer the performance, launch two
-  Launch two terminals(Terminal-1 and Terminal-2).
+  terminals(Terminal-1 and Terminal-2) and the following
-  Run the following lines in the cachettl project directory:
+  lines in the project root directory:

   ```elixir
   # Terminal-1